Organic Sourcing vs. Conventional: Biodiversity Impact

 • Ecosystem diversity, which involves the different habitats where agriculture takes place.

-Why Biodiversity Matters in Sourcing
+Why Natural Diversity Matters in Sourcing

 "Organic practices foster cycling of resources, promote ecological balance, and conserve biodiversity."

-Key Practices in Organic Sourcing
+Key Practices for Soil Health and Organic Sourcing

-Biodiversity Benefits of Organic Farming
+Environmental Benefits of Organic Growing

 Real Examples: Organic Ingredients in Wellness Products